Passeriformes / Muscicapidae / Larvivora

 Description

-Length 15 cm, similar in size to the bluethroat.
-Adult males have blue upperparts and rufous underparts, with a conspicuous white supercilium contrasting against a black mask that extends down the neck.
-The lower belly and undertail are whitish.
-Females are olive-brown above and buff below, with a pale eye-ring and rufescent rump; the breast and flanks are buffy.
-Juveniles are dark brown with buff spotting.
+Approximately 15 cm long.
+Adult males have blue upperparts, rufous underparts, a bright white supercilium, a black mask extending down the neck, and whitish lower belly and undertail.
+Females are olive brown above and buff below, featuring a light eye-ring, rufescent rump, and buffy breast and flanks.
+Young birds are dark brown with buff spots.

 Identification